TACC/Lmod/docs/source/310_settarg.rst

     TARG = OBJ/_x86_64_06_2d_dbg_gcc-7.1_openmpi-2.2

-Settarg also generates other environment variable to be used to control your Makefile or other build tool.
+Settarg also generates other environment variables to be used to control your Makefile or other build tool.
 So for the above $TARG, the following variables are also set::